dreamyguy/dream/README.md

 Dream
 =====

-A Wordpress theme for a dream-it-forward project I'll be working on in the next few weeks.
+A website for a dream-it-forward project I'll be working on in the next few weeks.

-I thought I might as well make it public.
+I thought I might as well make it public, though it's barely usable at this point.

-I haven't push anything to remote yet, so don't keep holding your breath. ;)
+#### Work in progress! ;)